 “The black space can never be beautiful until the white space is beautiful.”

 Other recommended typography books are Stop Stealing Sheep and Find Out How Type Works, by Erik Spiekermann, and Thinking with Type, by Ellen Lupton.
 And Michael Bierut wrote a nice piece titled, Thirteen Ways of Looking at a Typeface.

-Somewhat relevant, some typeface combinations used in design books.
+Somewhat relevant, typeface combinations used in design books.